vasumahesh1/ParticleSystem_WebGL/README.md

 `A` : Adds a temporary attractive force to move particles to where your mouse is.

-`S` : Adds a temporary repulsive force to move particles to where your mouse is.
+`S` : Adds a temporary repulsive force to move particles away from your mouse.

 `D` : Adds a source for emitting particles for the TargetMesh (The mesh to which the particles get attracted to) in the scene.